 For safety reasons and possible damage, the roof is not walked on and is viewed from a 2 metre ladder where possible.

-a) The concrete tiled roof, in areas viewed, is in a satisfactory condition for the age of the property and there did not appear to be any major sagging issues.
-Note: Viewing was limited to the top storey.
+a) The colorbond metal roof, in areas viewed, is in good condition for the age of the property and there did not appear to be any major sagging issues.

 INTERIOR OF THE BUILDING

 INTERNALWALLS